National language: National languages

-Australia

-Australia has no official language, but is largely monolingual with English being the de facto national language.
-A considerable proportion of first and second generation migrants are bilingual.
-According to Ethnologue, 81% of people spoke English at home, including L2 speakers.
-Other languages spoken at home included Chinese 2.9%, Italian 1.2%, Arabic 1.1%, Greek 1%, Vietnamese 0.9% and Spanish 0.4%.

-There were almost 400 languages spoken by Indigenous Australians prior to the arrival of Europeans.
-Only about 70 of these languages have survived and all but 30 of these are now endangered.

-Azerbaijan

-Azerbaijani language is the national language in Azerbaijan.

 Bangladesh

 Bengali, the sole official language of Bangladesh, is also the de jure and de facto national language of the country.
-Establishing Bengali as a national language was one of the key reason for the independence of Bangladesh.
+Establishing Bengali as a national language was one of the key reasons for the independence of Bangladesh.

 Bosnia and Herzegovina

 Bosnia and Herzegovina de jure has three national languages - Bosnian, Croatian and Serbian - which are de facto varieties of one language, Serbo-Croatian.
 It is officially defined under the three names, corresponding to the country's constituent nations.
 The Latin and Cyrillic alphabets both have official and equal status.

 Bulgaria

 Bulgarian is the sole official language in Bulgaria.

 Canada

 Canada's official languages since the Official Languages Act of 1969 are English (Canadian English) and French (Canadian French).
 Depending on one's views of what constitutes a "nation", these two languages may be considered two equal national languages of the nation of Canada, or the national languages of two nations within one state, English Canada and French Canada.

-Quebec nationalists consider Quebec French the language of the Quebec nation and is that province's official language (and recognized minority in Ontario, Manitoba and Newfoundland and Labrador).
+Quebec nationalists consider Quebec French, the province's official language, the language of the Quebec nation.
+French is a recognized minority in Ontario, Manitoba and Newfoundland and Labrador.
 Acadian French, the national language of Acadians, is an official language of New Brunswick (and recognized minority in Quebec, Nova Scotia and Prince Edward Island).
 Newfoundland English dialects differ substantially from other Canadian English ones.

 English and French are official in Canada's three territories; two legislate a variety of Indigenous languages in addition.
 Nunavut and the Northwest Territories (N.W.T.) have as official languages Inuktitut and Inuinnaqtun, with N.W.T. also have a further seven more (totalling eleven official languages): Cree, Dënesųłiné, Gwich’in, Inuvialuktun, North and South Slavey and Tłı̨chǫ.
 As these official languages are legislated at a territorial (sub-federal) level, they can be construed as national languages.

-Besides these there many Indigenous languages of Canada, which are the national languages of one or more First Nations, Inuit or Métis peoples; a number of First Nations and Inuit homelands at the Indigenous government level legislate their language as an official language of the Nation, such as the Nisg̱a’a language by Nisg̱a’a and Inuvialuktun by Inuvialuit.
+Besides these, there are many Indigenous languages of Canada, which are the national languages of one or more First Nations, Inuit or Métis peoples; a number of First Nations and Inuit homelands at the Indigenous government level legislate their language as an official language of the Nation, such as the Nisg̱a’a language by Nisg̱a’a and Inuvialuktun by Inuvialuit.
 Notably the Cree language is spoken (with variations) from Alberta to Labrador, Anishinaabemowin is spoken across central Canada, and Inuktitut is spoken across the Arctic, northern Quebec and Labrador.